|Brian Wesley Rich's|

 which you might want to check out.

 If you do moving light time exposures, try converting them to negative images.
-This is easy to do nowadays using photo editing tools like Paint Shop Pro.
+This is easy to do nowadays using photo editing tools like the GIMP.
 To get my negative images, I had to process the film as a negative.
 At the time, I worked in a photo lab, so it was easy to get it done.
 I don't think you can get the C-22 process today.